 P.O.
 Box 113 Owings Mills MD 21117

-606 S Ann St Baltimore MD 21231
+430 S Broadway Baltimore MD 21231

 The Girl Scout Leadership Experience is the core of all of the activities and programs we offer girls.
-As girls participate in activities and experiences that include earning badges, selling cookies, going on exciting trips, exploring the outdoors and doing Take Action projects that make a difference in their communities, girls are developing leadership skills they will use throughout their lifetime.
+As girls participate in activities and experiences that include earning badges, selling cookies, going on exciting trips, exploring the outdoors, and doing Take Action projects that make a difference in their communities, girls are developing leadership skills they will use throughout their lifetime.

 4806 Seton Drive Baltimore MD 21215